-Power Virtual Agents empowers everyone to build intelligent chatbots without the need of any prior coding experience.
-As Power Virtual Agents belong to the Power Platform family, therefore it’s integration with Power Automate and its ecosystem of hundreds of connectors is streamlined.
-Users can call an Automate Flow to enable a chatbots to perform an action.
-As low-code or no-code is on rise, Microsoft is coming up with new features and functionalities in Power Platform every time.
+Power Virtual Agents empowers everyone to build intelligent chatbots without the need for any prior coding experience.
+As Power Virtual Agents belong to the Power Platform family, therefore its integration with Power Automate and its ecosystem of hundreds of connectors is streamlined.
+Users can call an Automate Flow to enable chatbots to perform an action.
+As low-code or no-code is rising, Microsoft is coming up with new features and functionalities in Power Platform every time.
 Recently, In the Microsoft Ignite event that took place from 22-24 September, Microsoft announced Public Preview of deep integration between Power Virtual Agents and Microsoft Teams.

 During the unprecedented times like these, the shift around the world is towards working remotely.
 There has been a huge surge in virtual communication and conversations between businesses and their employees.
 More than ever, the organizations are focusing on Artificial Intelligence to help customers and Employees to answer the common queries.
 Microsoft Teams is very popular within the organizations for chat, calls, meet and collaboration.
 Bots built using Power Platform within Teams will increase employee engagement, productivity and efficiency.
 Creating Teams bots using Power Virtual Agents was already possible without any coding experience, but its deeper integration with Teams will make it easy to fulfil any scenario especially those that arise within an organization.

 With Power Virtual Agents in Microsoft Teams you can:

 - Create bots easily and within no time

 - Build Bots that can take action on someone’s behalf

 - Analyze and review the performance of the bot, for instance what questions can be asked from the bot, and how good it is in understanding and answering the question.

 - Create bot, test it, publish it and share it to be used by other employees within the organization.